Diagnosing Quantum Circuits: Noise Robustness, Trainability, and Expressibility: Introduction

 \section{Introduction}

-The rapid development of noisy intermediate-scale quantum~(NISQ) devices has raised hopes that parameterized quantum circuits~(PQCs) could deliver near-term quantum advantages in tasks ranging from chemical simulation to machine learning~\cite{cerezo2021variational,bharti2022noisy}.
-However, realizing practical utility from PQCs requires addressing several subtle yet critical issues: determining whether the designed circuits are trainable, sufficiently expressive to approximate intended targets, and robust to hardware noise.
+Recent developments in quantum hardware have raised hopes for achieving practical quantum advantages in the near future~\cite{preskill2018quantum}.
+In this context, parameterized quantum circuits~(PQCs) play a central role, which are widely employed in variational quantum algorithms~(VQAs)~\cite{cerezo2021variational,bharti2022noisy,kandala2017hardware} and quantum machine learning~(QML)~\cite{biamonte2017quantum,cerezo2022challenges,cong2019quantum,abbas2021power}.
+However, to realize practical utility, the designed PQCs must satisfy three essential criteria: trainable, sufficiently expressive to approximate intended targets, and robust to hardware noise.
 Therefore, assessing these properties and locating the most influential circuit elements are crucial steps toward benchmarking current circuits and informing the development of future architectures.

-A principled route to this goal is to quantify how noise and circuit structure jointly affect three key figures of merit: (i) the mean-squared error~(MSE) between ideal and noisy expectation values that we want to calculate, which reflects the circuit's robustness to noise; (ii) the variance of the parameter gradient, whose exponential decay signals barren plateaus~\cite{mcclean2018barren,larocca2025barren} and thus a loss of trainability~\cite{larocca2025barren,mcclean2018barren,holmes2022connecting,Yu_2024,ortiz2021entanglement,wang2021noise,fontana2024characterizing,ragone2024lie}; and (iii) the deviation from the Haar ensemble, which serves as a proxy for expressibility~\cite{sim2019expressibility,holmes2022connecting,thanasilp2024exponential,Yu_2024,nakaji2021expressibility}.
+A principled route to this goal is to quantify how noise and circuit structure jointly affect three key figures of merit: (i) the mean-squared error~(MSE) between noisy and ideal expectation values that we want, which reflects the circuit's robustness to noise; (ii) the variance of the parameter gradient, whose exponential decay signals barren plateaus~\cite{mcclean2018barren,larocca2025barren} and thus a loss of trainability~\cite{larocca2025barren,mcclean2018barren,holmes2022connecting,Yu_2024,ortiz2021entanglement,wang2021noise,fontana2024characterizing,ragone2024lie}; and (iii) the deviation from the Haar ensemble, which serves as a proxy for expressibility~\cite{sim2019expressibility,holmes2022connecting,thanasilp2024exponential,Yu_2024,nakaji2021expressibility}.
 Exact evaluation of these quantities generally scales exponentially with the number of qubits, whereas existing polynomial-time methods are typically restricted to Pauli noise or Clifford circuits~\cite{gottesman1998heisenberg,aaronson2004improved,heyraud2023efficient}, excluding many realistic scenarios.

-In this work, we introduce a classical algorithm called \textit{2-moment Monte Carlo using observable's back-propagation on Pauli paths}~(2MC-OBPPP) that enables efficient estimation of all the three aforementioned metrics for realistic noisy quantum circuits.
-Basically, the algorithm discretizes rotation gates into a Clifford-compatible set and employs Pauli path back-propagation to construct unbiased estimators with performance guarantees that are independent of system size.
-Furthermore, to attain a fixed additive error with high success probability, the method requires only a small number of samples, resulting in an overall polynomial runtime.